This old photo of myself getting married – it was my first marriage – was taken at age 29. Might this be the reason why I divorced?

 And which age is good?

 But then, the trend reverses: From age 35 and up, the divorce risk climbs to 19%.
 “My data analysis shows that prior to age 32 or so, each additional year of age at marriage reduces the odds of divorce by 11 percent.
 However, after that the odds of divorce increase by 5 percent per year,” writes Nicholas H. Wolfinger, a professor of family and consumer studies and adjunct professor of sociology at the University of Utah.”
 It appears 32 is the magic number.
+So I was 3 years early – and hit the perfect age with my second marriage!

 This article is based on This Is The Best Age To Get Married, According To Science